bhk/build/minion.md

 `CLASS` and `VAR` may not contain `[` or `]`, and the indirection must be an entire word that matches one of the above two forms.
 For example, `Compile[*sources]` is a target ID, *not* an indirection, and will not be altered during the expansion step.
+Its argument, on the other hand, *is* an indirection, and it will be expanded when the `Compile[*sources]` instance requests its input files.

 ## Instances